 The 10-second takeaway

-For the quarter ended Sep.
-30 (Q3), Rollins met expectations on revenues and met expectations on earnings per share.
+For the quarter ended June 30 (Q2), Rollins met expectations on revenues and met expectations on earnings per share.

-Rollins logged revenue of $340.2 million.
-The four analysts polled by S&P Capital IQ wanted to see revenue of $338.7 million on the same basis.
-GAAP reported sales were 5.0% higher than the prior-year quarter's $323.9 million.
+Rollins reported revenue of $350.8 million.
+The four analysts polled by S&P Capital IQ expected revenue of $353.1 million on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.